Articles

 Section 6.
 Notice

 Annual and regular meetings may be held without notice if the time and place of such meetings are fixed by these bylaws or the Board.
-Notice of any special meeting of the Chapter Board of Directors shall be received by each Chapter Director by not less than two (2) days before the time set for such a meeting, and must include the time, date, place and purpose of such meeting.
+Notice of any special meeting of the Chapter Board of Directors shall be received by each Chapter Director not less than two (2) days before the time set for such a meeting, and must include the time, date, place, and purpose of such meeting.
 Notice may be waived in writing by those not present prior to the meeting.

 Section 7.
 Manner of Acting